 Are you a fan of the popular Stieg Larsson’s trilogy?
 There’s a dedicated Millennium Tour that will bring you to the apartment of The Girl With The DragonTattoo, Blomqvists’s apartment, Milton Security (the company she worked for), and other places of interest.

-Do you have any interesting ir fun facts about Stockholm that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Stockholm?
+Share them in the comments below!